rihal-om/rihal-challenges/dotnet/README.md

 •	Upload code to GitHub for submission

 # Bonus Requirements
-•	Use a 3rd party UI library (Antblazor, Mudblazor, Radzen, or others)
+•	Use a 3rd party UI library (Mudblazor, Antblazor, Radzen, or others)

 •	Graphical visuals/stats